It’s one of Australia’s most popular destinations, and one look at all the best things to do in Byron Bay will have you keen as to visit!

-Australia is a vast country, filled with some of the most amazing places in the entire world.
-And out of all of the nation’s true travel highlights, Byron Bay is one of those unforgettable gems that really sticks out.
+Out of all of the nation’s travel highlights, Byron Bay is one of those unforgettable gems that really sticks out.

-This tiny town on the north coast of New South Wales is a scenic paradise that truly feels like it has come out of a fantasy book.
+This bustling coastal town in the north of New South Wales is a scenic paradise that truly feels like it has come out of a fantasy book.

 It boasts stunning views from high vantage points, a soul-soothing ocean, a charmingly welcoming local culture that you just can’t get enough of, and so much more.